The (Growing) Power of Reviews

 More than three years ago, PowerReviews set out to explore the role ratings and reviews play in consumer decision making and found that nearly all consumers (95%) read reviews and 86% considered them an essential resource when making purchase decisions.
 However, we recognize that in today’s fast-paced world, consumer behavior continues to evolve.
 That’s why we again conducted a survey of more than 1,000 American consumers to better understand how consumer dependence has changed over the past three years.

-I recently hosted a webinar to share the results of this survey as well as provide practical recommendations for businesses looking to leverage ratings and reviews to better attract and convert shoppers.
-Read on to learn five tips that I shared.
+We recently hosted a webinar to share the results of this survey as well as provide practical recommendations for businesses looking to leverage ratings and reviews to better attract and convert shoppers.
+Read on to learn five tips that we shared.

 1. Collect Reviews